ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 \end{tabular}
 \end{table}

 Latency is measured as wall-clock time from submission of an API request until a valid coordinate string is returned, inclusive of all intermediate tool interactions.
 For the traditional GIS benchmark, the analyst's total working time (6 h) is divided by the number of grants processed (43), yielding an average latency of 502 s per prediction.
+For comparability we report billable labour time rather than calendar span (≈49 h over three days), and note that the automated GIS script's runtime was negligible (<1 s per grant).
+“Script development time” for the GIS workflow encompasses data ingestion, parameter tuning, and QA passes; these fixed costs amortize over larger batches (per‑grant latency and cost would drop for hundreds of deeds), whereas LLM pipelines scale linearly with corpus size from the outset.

 # 5 Experimental Setup